 SPAT Film Society

-SPAT Film Society is a group within SPAT which screens four or five films each calendar year.
+SPAT Film Society is a group within SPAT which screens four films each calendar year.
 You will be given plenty of notice of our screening dates by email.
 In addition we always publish the screening dates on our website as well as erecting street signs in the local area.

 We aim to show a wide range of films showcasing the best of Australian and international movies.
 We also include foreign language screenings.
 We also welcome ideas and suggestions from our members – email us your suggestions and if it is available for film society screenings we will included it in our program.